Article by Angela Haldane

 Magnesium is a vital mineral that gets burnt up with stress and diuretics such as coffee, tea and fizzy drinks.
 Magnesium is required to relax the muscle spindle.
 If there is insufficient magnesium, muscular tension results.
 Food sources of magnesium include nuts, seeds and vegetables.

 It is a good idea to do a mineral appraisal so that the right mineral formulae are selected for you.
-Available on this website.